 You'll receive a pay stub from your employer:

 - When employees are paid with a paper check, the pay stub will be attached to the paycheck.

 - If employees are paid by direct deposit to their bank account, the pay slip should be available online to print, if a paper copy isn't provided by the employer.

 If you are provided with online paycheck stubs, your employer will advise you on how to log in to view and print them.

 Pay stubs include the details of each pay period's wages including the following, depending on your personal circumstances:

-- Gross pay: This is your pay before deductions for federal, state, and local taxes, as well as Medicare, Social Security and any insurance or retirement contributions.
+- Gross pay: This is your pay before deductions for federal, state, and local taxes, as well as Medicare, Social Security, and any insurance or retirement contributions.
 Gross pay is what employers list when making a salary offer, e.g. $50,000 a year, divided by pay period.

 - Local taxes withheld: Some metro areas, like New York City, set their own local taxes, which pay for local government services.

-- Retirement or pension plan contribution: If your employer offers a retirement plan (e.g., a 401k, 403b, or pension), your contributions will show up your pay stub.
+- Retirement or pension plan contribution: If your employer offers a retirement plan (e.g., a 401k, 403b, or pension), your contributions will show up on your pay stub.

 The pay stub may also include year-to-date totals of gross and net earnings and deductions.

 If you have questions about any of the items on your pay slip, check with your manager or company’s Human Resources department for clarification.
 They can advise you on your current deductions and on how to make changes to what is withheld from your gross pay.

 There are websites which you can use to calculate the deductions that will be withheld from your pay to estimate the amount of your paycheck.